Four Strategies to Protect Your Plants from Frost

 4. Harvest Early - If it’s fall and nearing the end of harvest season, keep in mind that many vegetables and fruit will ripen at your home after being harvested.
 Tomatoes, tomatillos, apples, peaches, plums and pears will continue to ripen off the plant.
 Place in a paper bag in a dark, cool part of your house and check on it a couple times a week.
 Eat as they ripen and always remove anything that is moldy or rotting.

-5. Mulch - As we move into late fall and consistently cold nights, mulch the hardy root vegetables to bolster their frost tolerance.
+5. Mulch - As we move into late fall and consistently cold nights, mulch hardy root vegetables to bolster their frost tolerance.

 We provide this resource for free!
 Help us keep it that way with a donation - your gift will fund us as we plant seeds and grow together to build a healthy Missoula at our 20+ farms and gardens.